elainergu/hawaii-restaurant-analysis/README.md

 **Significance Level:** 0.05

-Using the **RMSE** as the **evaluation metric**, which measures the size of prediction errors for a continuous response variable, the two groups were compared to determine whether the model predicts ratings less accurately for restaurants with less reviews.
+Using the **RMSE** as the **evaluation metric**, which measures the size of prediction errors for a continuous response variable, the two groups were compared to determine whether the model predicts ratings less accurately for restaurants with fewer reviews.

 A permutation test was conducted by shuffling the group labels 1000 times and comparing the simulated differenes in RMSE to the observed difference.
 The resulting **p-value** was less than **0.001**.